ashuio/shavee/README.md

 ```
 Where `zroot/data/home` mounts to `/home`

 NOTE: PAM module unlocks and mounts datasets recursively, any failure in any dataset will result in Failed Auth.
+This shold not stop you from logging in if PAM module is set to `optional` like we did in the Example.

+To Force fail auth on dataset mount failure change it from `optional` to `required`

 ## Dual home directories in ZFS
 Since ZFS mounts datasets OVER preexisting directories and we defined our module in PAM as optional we still get authenticated with JUST the pass even though our dataset is NOT decrypted (eg. Because Yubikey was not inserted).